 Here’s a complete map of the genealogy of the Makossa chant; click to enlarge.

-I made a mashup combining several of the tracks mentioned above so you can get your makossa on.
-It’s too copyright-infringing to host on SoundCloud, so email me if you want a copy.
+I made a mashup combining several of the tracks mentioned above so you can get your makossa on, enjoy:

 Any noteworthy sightings of the Makossa meme that I missed?
 Let me know in the comments.